This blog is about my experience of cycling with pedal power group Vasai which is about 50 Kms towards the north end of Mumbai city.

 From pedal power cafe, we started riding slowly forming a herd under heavy showers.
 Ajay was the lead rider and we were heading towards Tungareshwar, a hilly place known for its scenic beauty, mountains, waterfalls and more popular for a temple of Lord Shiva.

 In about 25 minutes, we reached the destination and were welcomed by the green sanctuary with it’s gravel pathway and narrow passages.
 One wouldn’t be able to manoeuvre swiftly without an MTB and the bikes did sustain the off-roads considerably.
 We also saw groups of motorbike riders, trekkers and weekend travellers relishing the beautiful weather.
 After crossing two small streams we took a halt and a lot of pictures.
 The place was quite serene and soulful.
 Silently, I assured myself that it was a good idea of visiting this place.
 Strangers were no strangers, energies renewed, established bonds and in nature’s company… terrific experience.

 ‘Pedalling can take you to places’ and I further believed in this quote which I wrote about a month ago after riding in Costa Brava, Spain.
 With happy moments and memories we decided to return and rode back again forming a herd to be safe in the moving traffic.
 While moods, feelings and expressions changed, one thing was constant during our entire ride ‘Rains’.

-Once we we’re back, the herd started splitting with firm hand shakes & greetings filled with a promise to have another ride together.
-I decided to have breakfast in the cafe & explore its uniquely designed furniture, wall paintings, decorative’s all inspired from bicycles & packed with a delicious menu.
+Once we we’re back, the herd started splitting with firm hand shakes and greetings filled with a promise to have another ride together.
+I decided to have breakfast in the cafe and explore its uniquely designed furniture, wall paintings, decorative’s… all inspired from bicycles and packed with a delicious menu.